-Maree is married to Ilkka and they have three adult children and a son-in-law who have all participated in Encounter Camps and Ride Days over the years.
+Maree and her husband Ilkka have three adult children and a son-in-law who have all participated in Encounter Camps and Ride Days over the years.

 "I love being involved in an organisation that is making a positive difference in the lives of our young people."

 Ethan first got involved in Youth Encounter when he began attending camps in his early teens.
 Since November 2021, he has been a valued member of our full-time staff and is now taking the lead with all things activity/safety related in the Activity Coordinator role.

 "Encounter pushes and encourages me to learn and grow, which enables me to influence and journey with young people to see changes and growth in their lives and see them unleash their God-given potential."